Professor, Deputy dean (prorektor) at Faculty of Engineering, LTH

 A common theme of these research projects is the physics of ratchets and Brownian motors: the interplay of nonequilibrium, asymmetry, and thermal motion to create directed transport.
 A major aim is the development of new paradigms for energy-efficient computing and for efficient energy conversion.

-I currently coordinate four major projects:
+I currently coordinate five major projects:

 - Swedish Research Council Research Environment (2020 – 2025): Single molecule bioanalytical sensing for precision cancer diagnostics.
 Jointly with Christelle Prinz (Physics, LU), Thoas Fioretos (Medicine, LU) and Fredrik Höök (Physics, Chalmers).

 - Knut and Alice Wallenberg Foundation project: Nanothermodynamics of optolectronic semiconductor devices (2017 – 2021).
 A team of 10 co-PIs develops and tests novel paradigms for energy-conversion devices that use nanoscale effects for better performance.
+See project website.

 Read "Electricity from the sun with ideas from nature’s motors" at the Wallenberg Foundation's site